cadwallion/vindicia/README.md

 # Known Issues

-HTTPI (a savon dependency) is _really_ chatty logging to stdout, and I haven't figured out a good way to mute it.
+Savon and HTTPI are noisy logging to stdout by default, see the top of vindicia_spec.rb for some sample code to quiet them.

 WSDL files are being live-downloaded every run.
 It'd be nice to cache them locally.